MustafUddinAhmed/Receipe-App/README.md

 [Click here for the live Demo](https://mustaf-recipe-882d20.netlify.com/).

 ## Recipe-App
 This is a simple Recipe app where a visitor can search for existing recipe and get to know about various informations regarding that including the reciepe, calories content,Protein content and much more.

-The recipes and all it's information is retrieved from EDAMAM's recipe api.
+The Front-end of the Project is created with **React Js** and the recipes and all it's information is retrieved from **EDAMAM's recipe api.**

 ## Available Scripts